|Voice||Female, automated, with Cuban accent|

 |Six 5-figure message headers, spoken using the V02a voice.||First header||Second header||Third header||Fourth header||Fifth header||Sixth header|

 The transmissions begin near the full hour, and repeat again near the 30-minute mark.
 Messages for one set of headers are sent for 24 hours on all schedules, starting at 16:00 UTC, with the last transmission at 10:00 UTC the next day.
 See here for the current HM01 schedule.

 The digital mode used in HM01 is referred to as Redundant Digital File Transfer (RDFT), a mode initially created for use by ham radio operators, which Cuban intelligence adopted in 2007 for SK01.
 The program used by HM01 to create these portions is DIGTRX.

 The digital portions carry files with 8-digit file names and extension ".txt".
 The last 4 digits of the file names are the headers spoken in voice.
 The contents of these files are encrypted binary data.

 Each HM01 transmission contains six messages, identified by 5-digit headers.
 The first 4 digits are, as described above, a part of the name of the transmitted file.
-The last digit is a serial number that is increased each day.
+The last digit is an age counter that is increased each day.

 The last digit is usually between 1 and 8, but 0 and 9 are not unusual.
-The last digit of each header is increased every day, but the transmitted file remains the same.
-When the last digit hits 8 and 9, the next day a new message comes in place of the old one.
+This age counter is increased every day the message is retransmitted, while the transmitted file remains the same.
+When it hits 8 and 9, the next day a new message comes in place of the old one.
 When the message is new, the digit 1 is usually transmitted for two days.